pellared/otel-logs-talk/outline.md

 In OpenTelemetry, a log record isn't just a string with a timestamp.
 It's a structured piece of telemetry with:

-- the timestamps when it happened and when it was captured
+- timestamps when it happened and when it was captured
-- the trace and span IDs for correlation magic
+- trace context for correlation magic
-- not just "INFO/WARN/ERROR" but proper severity levels
+- proper severity level
-- the actual log message or payload that can be complex
+- actual log message or payload
-- the key-value pairs for structured metadata
-- the event name identifies the type of event being recorded - we are going to discuss it later
-- the information what application and which library or component generated this log
+- any additional metadata or log fields
+- Resource allows identifying the software that emitted the log record
+- Instrumentation scope containing information about the source code that emitted the log record

 This isn't just making your regular logging more complicated.

 It is structured logging that actually integrate with your traces.

-## Log Record

-Here you can see the timestamp when the something happened and when it was recorded in OpenTelemetry.

-As you can see the log record contains the trace context.

-The severity is a level which is a number, but it is also a text so that the names from logging libraries can be preserved.

-Body is typically the log message.

-Attributes are any additional metadata or log fields.

-Resource contains the data bootstrapped by OpenTelemetry SDK that allows identifying the software that emitted the log record.

-Instrumentation scope contains information about the source code that emitted the log record.

 ## complex data